jxmot/zipremote/README.md

 ### Advantages

-Typically I would use an SSH client with SFTP capabilities(with a "file explorer" window).
+Typically I would use an SSH client with SFTP capabilitiesand with a "file explorer" window.
 But logging in, navigating to the correct folders, downloading the files, and doing that for a dozen sites is tedious and time consuming.

 The advantage here is that with a simple PHP script (*see *`test_zipremote.php`) the files can be downloaded (*somewhat securely too*) from all the servers in just a couple of minutes or less.